 What Should I Do Before My Social Security Disability Hearing?

 You should submit your evidence and prepare to testify well before you see an administrative law judge (ALJ).
-A disability lawyer or advocate can help you with all of this:
+A disability advocate can help you with all of this:

 - Analyzing your Social Security file